EC-Release/sdk/userguide.md

 #### TLS Plugin:
 A TLS (Transport Layer Security) Plugin is used when you want to talk to a secure API.
 For example, there are some APIs that allow communication only through secure channels such as HTTPS and don’t permit the use of any unsecure channels such as Port 80 or http.
 In such instances, the TLS plugin comes in handy.
 #### Fuse Mode:
-In the traditional mode, you have three components namely, EC Client, EC Server, and EC Gateway that constitute the Enterprise Connect (EC) service.
+In the traditional mode, you have three components, namely EC Client, EC Server, and EC Gateway, that constitute the Enterprise Connect (EC) service.
 This arrangement ensures connectivity when you have multiple clients and servers and there is a need to be connected through a gateway.
-However, if you have a requirement where you need only a single EC connection, then you can combine the EC Gateway with either EC Client or EC Server.
-In that case, you need only two EC components (instead of three in case of a traditional mode).
+However, if you have a requirement where you need only a single EC connection, then you can combine the EC Gateway with either an EC Client or an EC Server.
+In that case, you need only two EC components (instead of three in the case of a traditional mode).

 •	Either a Gateway with server and a client (GW Server and Client)